 Okay, so now that we know where and how we are going to shop, let’s look at what kinds of materials to look for.

-Click to view our full guide to the term sustainable fashion
+Click to view our full guide to the terms sustainable fashion

 Because leather and fur are definitely not sustainable materials – quite the opposite.
-More and more brands, both high street and luxury brands are ditching leather and fur in their collections, simply because it is so bad for the environment!
+More and more brands, both high street and luxury brands are ditching leather and fur in their collections, simply because it is so bad for the environment and animal rights.

 Choose organic materials

-If you want to make sure the clothes you are wearing had as little impact on the environment and agriculture as possible – Then you should choose clothes made out of organic materials.
+If you want to make sure the clothes you wear have had as little impact on the environment and agriculture as possible you should choose clothes made out of organic and natural materials.

 3. Choose fashion brands with transparency

-Imagine this: You have bought a T-shirt you think is made with organic cotton, produced in good and fair conditions and with as little effect on the climate and earth as possible.
+Imagine this: You have bought a T-shirt you think is made with organic cotton, produced under fair working conditions, and with as little effect on the climate and earth as possible.

 You have a clear conscience because you have been shopping with sustainability in mind.

-But it turns out, that the T-shirt wasn’t actually produced under fair production conditions and the cotton wasn’t as organic as you thought.
+But it turns out, that the T-shirt wasn’t actually produced under fair working conditions and the cotton wasn’t as organic as you thought.
 You feel like you’ve been tricked into buying something that didn’t really live up to what you thought.
-The problem is was that you chose a brand with low transparency.
+The problem is was that you chose a brand with low transparency and who is greenwashing.

 This is exactly why it is important to look at the brand’s policies and values before buying your clothes from them, especially if you want to be a more sustainable shopper.

-Transparency in fashion is about the brands actually telling you where their products are made, how they are being produced, and who is producing them.
+Transparency in fashion is about whether brands choose to tell you where their products are made, how they are made, and who is making them.
 You should always be aware of these factors when looking at a brand’s website or policy and choose the brand that is actually telling you their factory information and the journey of their products.

-This will, in the end, benefit both you and the climate since you know where the products are coming from, who has made them, and how they are actually made.
-This way you can choose a brand you feel is doing a different and reward them with your buy!
+This will, in the end, benefit both you and the climate since you know where the products are coming from, who made them, and how they are actually made.
+This way you can choose a brand you feel is doing a different and reward them with your buy.

 4. Invest in quality, not quantity

-Take a fast fashion break!
-Instead of jumping on the fast fashion train every season and ending up spending a great amount of money on 10 pieces of bad quality instead invest in one or two pieces of high quality!
+Take a fast fashion break.
+Instead of jumping on the fast fashion train every season and ending up spending a great amount of money on 10 pieces of bad quality clothes invest in one or two high-quality pieces instead.

 Maybe there is a jacket or bag you have been dreaming about for a while, but you don’t feel like you have the money for it?
 Well, have you looked at how much you spend on impulse shopping?
-Often we don’t realize how much we are spending when we buy a 10$ T-shirt here and a 20$ sweater there.
+We often don’t realize how much we are spending when we buy a 15$ t-shirt here and a 20$ sweater there.

-But if you add it all up, you often end up realizing, that you actually were able to afford the item you wanted – unless it is a brand new Chanel flap bag …. then you probably have to add up all your impulses for the whole year (or decade).
-And let’s be honest- have you ever worn that printed shirt with the big puff sleeves you though look good in the store, because it only cost 15$?
+But if you add it all up, you often realize, that you actually were able to afford the item you wanted – unless it is a brand new Chanel flap bag …. in that case you probably have to add up all your impulse shopping for the whole year (or decade).

-The best thing about all of these sustainable fashion tips I am giving you now – is that you can combine them!
-So if you have decided to invest in a quality piece instead of rushing off into the fast fashion lane, you can find some high-end pieces for great money in one of the many vintage stores or on one of the many luxury secondhand sites online.
+The best thing about all of these sustainable fashion tips I am giving you now – is that you can combine them.
+So if you have decided to invest in a quality piece instead of rushing off into the fast fashion lane, you can find some high-end pieces for great money in one of the many vintage stores or on one of the many second-hand sites online.

 5. Repair your clothes and shoes

 I know what you are thinking: Repair my clothes?
-I don’t even know how to sew and it is much cheaper just to buy a new T-shirt than repair the old one!
+I don’t even know how to sew and it is much cheaper and easier to buy a new T-shirt than repair the old one!

-Well, it isn’t exactly cheap for the planet if you buy a bunch of new clothes every time there is something wrong with it.
-And regarding your lacking sewing skills, don’t worry – Youtube is your best friend in that situation!
+Well, it isn’t exactly cheap for the planet if you buy a bunch of new clothes every season.
+And regarding your lacking sewing skills, don’t worry – Youtube is your best friend in this case.

-In this video below you have tutorials on how to fix your clothes by hand – no sewing machine needed!
-And I believe in you if you are doubting your own creative skills in this area 😉
+In the video below you’ll find tutorials on how to fix your clothes by hand – no sewing machine needed.
+If you are doubting your own creative skills, I believe in you.

 6. Swap clothes with your friends

-If your friends are in on the “let’s be more sustainable” idea invite them to a clothes swap day!
-This is so great in more than one way.
-You get to clean out your own closet and swap clothes you may have given up on – and your friends get to do the same!
+If your friends are in on the “let’s be more sustainable” idea invite them to a clothes swap day.
+This is great in so many ways.
+You get to clean out your own closet and swap clothes you may have given up on – and your friends get to do the same.

-I have done this with my friends many times, and it is always such fun because you also get to revisit all your memorize you have with the clothes.
+I have done this with my friends many times, and it is always such fun because you also get to revisit all the memorize that often stick to the clothes.

-Especially if you have known each other for multiple years, it can be quite funny to look back at your old clothes together – just think Sex and the City, Carrie doing the “keep or not” catwalk!
-Just this time you don’t throw the clothes out, you swap it!
+Especially if you have known each other for multiple years, it can be quite funny to look back at your old clothes together – just think Sex and the City, Carrie doing the “keep or not” catwalk.
+This time you just don’t throw the clothes out, you swap them.

-And imagine swapping one of your forgotten dresses for that one top you always have been admiring!
-This way both you and your besties feel like you get a whole new wardrobe without spending a single penny or affecting the climate!
-What’s better than that?
+And imagine swapping one of your old dresses for that one top you always have been admiring.
+This way both you and your besties feel like you get a whole new wardrobe without spending a single penny or affecting the climate.
+What’s not to like?

 7. Stay informed about sustainability

-Just remember to use your common sense when you are browsing on the internet.
-Since everyone can post something on the internet, you have to be a little cautious about what you read and take in.
+Just remember to use your common sense when you are browsing.
+Since everyone can post something on the internet, you have to be a little cautious about what you read and consider hard facts.

 8. Buy recycled clothes

 Clothes made out of plastic bottles, sweaters made out of pre-used wool, and dresses made out of old T-shirts.
-The examples are plenty and even though you may not think you have come across recycled clothes, I can almost guarantee you that you have.
+There are plenty of examples and even though you may not think you have come across recycled clothes, I can almost guarantee you that you have.
 Because it is everywhere.
-Even on the shelves of high street chains such as H&M. See that was an easy sustainable fashion tip to live by.
+Just check the labels before you buy anything.
+You’ll be surprised what your clothes are made of.